Who we are

 SRI4Women is a project being run by the International Network for Sustainable Production Intensification in the Rural Environment cic (INSPIRE cic)

-INSPIRE’s board is made up of four international development and communications specialists:
+INSPIRE’s board is made up of three international development and communications specialists:

 Dr. Amir Kassam OBE